BartyMae/Bart_Tweaks/README.md

 Removes all random treasures from every creature in the game's inventories.
 Almost all of it is worthless and simply annoying/busybody work.<br/>

 ## Droppable/Movable NPC Items<br/>
-Affects Nalia's Ring, Edwin's Amulet, Minsc's Boo, Alora's Rabbit Foot, Xan's Moonblade, Eldoth's Poisoned Arrows.<br/>
+Affects Nalia's Ring, Edwin's Amulet, Minsc's Boo, Alora's Rabbit Foot, Xan's Moonblade, Eldoth's Poisoned Arrows, and possibly others - this wasn't coded robustly.<br/>

 ## Revised Shapeshifting for SCS<br/>
 Hijacks SCS' improved shapeshifting tokens, rewrites their descriptions to the SRR/IRR format, and slightly revises some of their stats.
 Requires SCS's improved shapeshifting component to actually be installed to work.<br/>